boguwei/py-snake/README.md

 ### How to Play
 1. Launch the game by typing `./runGame.bash` from the game dir.
 2. Navigate the Snake using the keyboard.
+Note: the snake cannot turn 180 degrees in one move!

   | Key         | Action                |
   | ----------- | --------------------- |